sinch/sms-python-tutorial/README.md

 #Sending SMS with Python

 In this tutorial, you will use the python module SinchSMS to [send an SMS message with Sinch](https://www.sinch.com/products/messaging/sms/ "SMS").
-With SMS you can build anything from simple notification service to [two factor authentication](https://www.sinch.com/features/sms-features/two-factor-authentication/ "Two Factor Authentication") solutions.
+With the Sinch SMS API, you can build anything from a simple notification service to [two factor authentication](https://www.sinch.com/features/sms-features/two-factor-authentication/ "Two Factor Authentication") solutions.

 For SMS pricing by destination, visit our [pricing pages](https://www.sinch.com/pricing/sms-prices/ "SMS Prices").